 - ½ teaspoon chipotle powder

 - ½ cup crumbled cotija, queso fresco, feta or goat cheese (optional)

 - Optional Additions: bell pepper, kale, zucchini, mushrooms,

 - In a large pan, saute onion in a little olive oil until tender, about 5 minutes (at this point, if you are adding other veggies, do this now, cooking until tender).
 Add garlic, sauté for a minute or two.
 Add ½ of the diced tomatoes (saving half for garnish) and cooked rinsed beans, spices, salt, and 2 T water.
 Let simmer on med low for a few minutes, stirring occasionally.

 - Brush cast iron skillets ( or one large skillet) with olive oil, coating the edges too.
 Lay tortillas down and brush tops of tortillas with a little oil.

-- Divide bean mixture, making little indentions with the back of a spoon, for the eggs to rest, so they stay in place. ( If using large skillet, layer the tortillas so they come up the sides of the skillet a bit ( you may need a couple extra), and spread all of the beans evenly over the tortillas, making indents for the eggs).
+- Divide bean mixture, making little indentations with the back of a spoon, for the eggs to rest, so they stay in place (if using large skillet, layer the tortillas so they come up the sides of the skillet a bit (you may need a couple extra), and spread all of the beans evenly over the tortillas, making indentations for the eggs).

 - Check after 10-12 minutes.
 Cook until egg whites are white and yolks are to your desired doneness.
 Serve with avocado, lime, cilantro, hot sauce, and fresh tomatoes.